Death on the Rock: Gibraltar

 As Styles was examining the ricochet marks, Cahn was approached by an elderly woman, who led her to a nearby apartment building.
 There, the woman introduced Cahn to her daughter—Carmen Proetta—who told Cahn that she had witnessed the shooting at the petrol station; although initially reluctant, she gave her account in an affidavit.
 Proetta asserted that, immediately before McCann and Farrell were shot, she saw a police car travelling north on Winston Churchill Avenue with its siren activated; as she watched, the police car stopped abruptly and four men—one uniformed police officer and three men in civilian clothes—jumped out.
 She stated that the plain-clothed men, all carrying pistols, leapt across the central reservation barrier, at which point she saw McCann and Farrell raise their hands.
 She believed the three men then opened fire, while McCann and Farrell had their hands in the air, and that neither made any movements towards their clothing or Farrell's handbag.
 One of the men then crouched over McCann and Farrell while they were on the ground, and continued to shoot them.
 Proetta's account of the shooting tallied with conclusions Styles drew from bullet marks at the petrol station.
 Styles also found her description of the bullets striking the bodies convincing, believing that only somebody who had witnessed a shooting would be able to describe it so vividly.
 Proetta's account of the soldiers arriving in a police car matched some of the newspaper reports from the day after the shootings.

-Cahn traced two further witnesses to the shootings—Diana Treacy, who claimed to have seen the soldiers shooting Savage in the back without warning and continuing to shoot him while he was on the ground, and Kenneth Asquez, who had provided a hand-written, unsigned statement, but was extremely reluctant to be filmed or named as a witness.
+Cahn traced two further witnesses to the shootings—Diana Treacy, who said she had seen the soldiers shooting Savage in the back without warning and continuing to shoot him while he was on the ground, and Kenneth Asquez, who had provided a hand-written, unsigned statement, but was extremely reluctant to be filmed or named as a witness.
 He had come to the attention of the journalists through another witness, who provided Cahn with a video recording of the aftermath of the shootings.
 The journalists approached the witness through a second intermediary and received a typed but unsigned affidavit.
 In both documents, Asquez stated that he had been a passenger in a car that was passing the scene of Savage's shooting; he described seeing Savage lying on the ground with a soldier standing over him, and witnessing the soldier shoot Savage "two or three times at point-blank range" while the latter was on the ground.
 The journalists failed to persuade Asquez to sign his affidavit, but decided to incorporate it into the programme nonetheless.